Complex and Adaptive Dynamical Systems: A Primer: Deterministic Evolution

-\underline{\bf Wandering regime and error threshold}\\ In the regime of a large mutation rate, $u>\sigma$, we have $x_k^*=0$, $\forall k$.
+which is summable when $u<\sigma$.
+In this adaptive regime the population forms what Manfred Eigen denoted a \qut{quasispecies}, see Fig.~\ref{evolution1_sharpPeak_QS}. \begin{quotation} {\it Quasispecies.\enspace} A quasispecies is a population of genetically close but not identical individuals. \end{quotation} \runinhead{{The} Wandering Regime and {The} Error Threshold} In the regime of a large mutation rate, $u>\sigma$, we have $x_k^*=0$, $\forall k$.
 In this case, a closer look at the finite genome situation shows that the population is distributed in an essentially uniform way over the whole genotype space.
-The infinite genome limit becomes therefore inconsistent, since the whole population lies an infinite number of mutations away from the preferred genotype.
+The infinite genome limit {therefore becomes} inconsistent, since the whole population lies an infinite number of mutations away from the preferred genotype.
 In this {\em wandering regime\/} the effects of finite population size are prominent.